 How Assistance Can Be Used

-Yes.
-Funds will be used to first pay unpaid mortgage fees (provided you are able to demonstrate the ability to pay the mortgage going forward), then homeowner and utility bills.
+Funds will be used to first bring your mortgage current.
+Once all assistance is paid out to approved applicants and if there is still funding available, eligible applicants will receive an invitation to submit homeowner expenses and utilities for consideration.
 However, funds cannot be applied to past due balances that pre-date Jan.
 21, 2020.

 Eligible utilities typically provided by municipal utility companies include: